alantang888/prometheus-downsampler/README.md

 Then take average on each metrics.
 Output to a text file.

 ### Solution
-Use with another Prometheus for store the downsampled data.
+<del>Use with another Prometheus for store the downsampled data.
 For our case, we set the long term Prometheus retention to 2 years (Still testing.
-Hope it will work as expected).
+Hope it will work as expected).</del>

+Tested for a while.
+Memory usage on prometheus keep growing.
+It may cause by metrics didn't update recently but not reach retention will keep that index in memory.
+Now will try [thanos].

 This program only output a text file on K8S empty dir.
 Then use a nginx in same pod to expose the output to long-term Prometheus.
 And need to set `honor_labels: true` inside long term Prometheus scrape job.
 Otherwise some conflicted labels will be renamed.